 NURS 5440 – Transformational Nursing Leadership

 The clinical practicum is focused upon the application of nursing research, theory and the essential principles of management to a practice setting.
-The student has the opportunity to advance knowledge and skills as it relates to developing a business plan, analyzing a financial plan or managing a human resource issue in an organization setting tailored to meet individual student objectives and learning needs.
-Organization setting may include acute care agencies, community settings, nonprofit corporations, congregations, government agencies, or education facilities.
-Settings will be jointly approved and planned between the student, faculty, and preceptor.
+The student has the opportunity to advance knowledge and skills through participation in an agency-based project.
+Course projects relate to developing a business plan, analyzing a financial plan or managing a human resource issue in an organization setting.
+The organization setting may include acute care agencies, community settings, nonprofit corporations, congregations, government agencies, or education facilities jointly approved and planned between the student, faculty, and preceptor.
 The student will develop objectives specific to advancing knowledge and skills related to management as well as begin work on a capstone practicum project.
 Practicum hours total 135.

 NURS 5442 – Transformational Nursing Leadership Practicum